Harbike/alx-system_engineering-devops/0x02-shell_redirections/README.md

 4: Display last 10lines
 5: Display the first ten lines
 6: Script that displays the third line of a file
+7: script that creates a file name to include escape characters
+8: script that writes into a file the result of command ls -la